 Add the pepper slices and cook for another minute.
 Add the tomatoes, Chorizo and chili flakes.
 Turn the heat to medium and bring to a gentle simmer, reduce the heat, and cook for 10 minutes.

 Meanwhile, lightly season the cod fillets with sea salt and a little black pepper.
-Steam the cod fillets in a steamer for 4 - 6 minutes.
+Steam the cod fillets in a steamer for 4 to 6 minutes.

 Place the pepper and tomato sauce in a serving dish and lay the fillets on top and serve with green beans or any other seasonal vegetable.

-This dish needs to be cooked fresh; it does not freeze well thought the sauce can be made in advance.
+This dish needs to be cooked fresh; it does not freeze well though the sauce can be made in advance.

 Alternatives to Cod in This Recipe

 Cod is a lovely, flaky, plump fish and works so, so well in this recipe.
 That, however, does not mean you cannot use a different fish if you choose.
 You will need to choose one which has the same robust texture and flavor, or the sauce will swamp the flavor of the fish.
 Recommended are halibut, pollock, salmon, turbot, monkfish, and any other strong fleshed fish.